Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Exchange Staking

 An exchange stakes LRC.
-Anyone can add to the stake of an exchange by calling `depositStake`, withdrawing the stake however is only allowed when the exchange is completely shut down (and all balances are withdrawn).
+Anyone can add to the stake of an exchange by calling `depositStake`, withdrawing the stake however is only allowed when the exchange is completely [shut down](#exchange-shutdown).

 The stake ensures that the exchange behaves correctly.
 This is done by
 - burning the complete stake if a block isn't proven in time